mrlucas84/xbmc-remote-1/README.md

 XBMC Remote
 -----------
-Works with the lastest build, using the new JSON-RPC API.
-Tested with [Raspbmc](http://www.raspbmc.com/) build 02/22/13.
+Works with the latest XMBC build, using the new JSON-RPC API.
+Tested with [Raspbmc](http://www.raspbmc.com/) build 08/11/14.

 Android Asynchronous Http Client is from [here](http://loopj.com/android-async-http/).